Frequently Asked Questions about Domoic Acid in Seafood

 - The CA Department of Public Health (CDPH) and CA Department of Fish and Wildlife (CDFW) obtain seafood samples from volunteers and commercial operators who farm and harvest seafood.

-- The CDPH laboratory analyzes the samples.
+- The CDPH laboratory analyzes the samples for domoic acid.

 How are domoic acid concentrations in seafood evaluated?